waltoto/inap.github.io/index.md

 # pas oublier le graph

 Now that you have understand and visualize the graph, and before dwelling even more into the data, let’s do a little quizz interlude :
-Quizz 1 :

 #### Quizz: